 Directions from A30 East to West:

 Bypass Honiton.
 You will find the turn off for Exmouth (B3180) after approx 6 miles.
 Just follow this road for about 4 miles and you will find the Halfway House Inn.
-From there follow instructions as above.
+Turn left then immediately right, continuing along the B3180 toward Exmouth/Budleigh Salterton.
+After approx 2 1/2 miles you will pass through the prominent 'Woodbury Castle' wood.
+'Four Firs' is just under a mile or so further.
+Turn left at crossroads signposted Bicton Park.
+Car park is immediately to your right.

 Directions from A3052 Lyme Regis/Seaton: